 So what happened to the straight tube frame?

 The story goes that unforgiving rigid forks transferred too much road shock to the straight-tube frame design with all the tube junctions at the bottom yoke, which proved insufficiently supported, and rather too prone to getting bent.
-Retaining the straight tubes, but moving the junction up to the top of the steering stem to strengthen the frame would have seriously compromised the ability to step through the frame, while the original curved top-tube design effectively supported the stem tube at the top, giving more structural strength, and the curved top tubes allowed an easier step-through capability, so Mobylette reverted to the established form.
+The intoduction of extra strengthening pieces at the joint on later versions of this frame would support that story Retaining the straight tubes, but moving the junction up to the top of the steering stem to strengthen the frame would have compromised the ability to step through the frame and would have needed a new design of fuel tank, while the original curved top-tube design effectively supported the stem tube at the top, giving more structural strength, and the curved top tubes allowed an easier step-through capability, so Mobylette reverted to the established form.

 One thing that did come out of the straight-tube Utilitaire frame exercise was that it did prove that the rear stays to the top of the saddle stem tube weren’t really necessary, so all subsequent versions of the Motobécane tubular frame omitted the rear stays.